-For vagabonds who’ve sampled exotic sights, successfully immersed themselves in foreign cultures and climbed to the tops of pyramids and more, the familiar hometown might not be the ideal final destination.
-But when happenstance, poor planning, or bad luck plunk you back onto your own stomping grounds, it’s easy to spend too many nights contemplating your misfortune over beers at the local bar.
+For vagabonds who’ve witnessed exotic sights, immersed themselves in foreign cultures, and climbed to the tops of pyramids, the familiar hometown might not be the ideal final destination.
+But when happenstance, poor planning, or bad luck plunk you back onto your old stomping grounds, it’s easy to spend too many nights contemplating your misfortune over beers at the local bar.

 My hometown is a tiny sneeze of a city in northern Ohio, known only for a lake and an amusement park.
 The list of things it lacks is far too long for me to elaborate on.
 For some of my city mates it’s perfectly fine, however I find myself noting the differences between Here and There often.
 Whether it’s yoga studios, exciting international cuisines or even a continuously populated night club, the Wish List is all-encompassing.

 Travelers from larger cities might have the same problem in a different context — perhaps the options of your hometown are plentiful, but the simple fact of it being far-too-familiar is too much to tolerate.
 Maybe you’ve found a job you need to keep in order to pay off travel debts; maybe a loved one needs you home more than anything else.
 At any rate, you’re home and you’re here to stay – at least for the foreseeable future.
 What do you do now?

 As world travelers, we often find a certain pride in our ability to absorb new cultures and enjoy the “other”.
 Which is why it’s critical for stranded vagabonds to apply this mentality to hometown life, no matter how hard it might be.
 Here are some ways you can rediscover your hometown: